gmc-code/PC-Python/docs/python_files/json_files.rst

 dump method
 ------------------

-| Use the dump method to convert a json object to a string and save it to a file.
+| Use the dump method to save a json object to a file.
 | The full syntax is at: https://docs.python.org/3/library/json.html#json.dump
 | Use the simple syntax: